arXiv/arxiv-docs/help/submit.md

 Submissions to arXiv are normally made public on Sunday through Thursday, with no announcements Friday or Saturday.
-Check the [current time](https://arxiv.org/localtime) at the arXiv main site, with the amount of time remaining before the "freeze".
+Check the [current time](https://arxiv.org/localtime) at the arXiv main site, with the amount of time remaining before the deadline.